Speckled seatrout are also known as sea trout, spotted trout, speckled trout, and speckled seatrout. Oh, and in Florida we call them Gator Trout!

-If there’s any tide at all, and especially if it’s morning before 9 a.m., I’ll have caught a bunch of trout within two hours for sure.
-If you enjoy eating trout, you’ll find a productive grass flat and guard the information with your life.
+If there’s any tide at all, and especially if it’s morning before 9 a.m., I’ll have caught a bunch of fish within two hours for sure.
+If you enjoy eating them, you’ll find a productive grass flat and guard the information with your life.

-Did you know, Speckled Seatrout is one of the TOP 10 GAMEFISH for all saltwater anglers in Florida?
+Did you know, Specks are one of the TOP 10 GAMEFISH for all saltwater anglers in Florida?

 It doesn’t really matter.
 Ideally, you’d have a light to light-medium action rod and some sort of reel.
 It doesn’t matter what kind, as long as it is good in saltwater and won’t rust together on the way home.
 A 6-7-foot long rod would be great.

-I would use whatever rod I use for other medium-sized fish like flounder, redfish, and snook just so I didn’t have to have an entirely new setup.
-Catching trout on smaller rods with lighter gear is more fun, but you probably shouldn’t outfit one of your rods to specifically target seatrout, unless you can afford it.
+Catching these small fish on smaller rods with lighter gear is more fun, but you probably shouldn’t outfit one of your rods to specifically target seatrout, unless you can afford it.

 Best Reel for Specks?